CBD Ciledug (Transjakarta): History

 When Corridor 13 started operations in 2017, the western terminus of the line was Puri Beta 2.
 To relieve the congestion in the Ciledug area, the station was constructed 2.8 km away from the Puri Beta housing complex where Puri Beta 2 is located, later to provide direct BRT access to residents of Cipondoh, Karangtengah, Serpong Utara (North Serpong), and Bintaro.
 The extension was applauded for reducing the volume of private vehicles on the road by 50%.
 However, only the main Corridor 13 terminates here, while all other cross-corridor services terminate at Puri Beta 2.
-On 12 November 2018 CBD Ciledug BRT station was inaugurated amd corridor 13 began to terminate here.
+On 12 November 2018 CBD Ciledug BRT station was inaugurated and the main Corridor 13 began to terminate here.

 On 13 July 2024, CBD Ciledug was temporarily closed for eleven months due to the construction of the Sasak Rembaga Bridge.
-On 5 June 2025, the station was reopened remotely from the Blok M Bus Terminal by the Governor of Jakarta, Pramono Anung, along side the opening of a feeder route from Blok M to Bogor.
+On 5 June 2025, the station was reopened remotely from the Blok M Bus Terminal by the Governor of Jakarta, Pramono Anung, alongside the opening of a feeder route from Blok M to Bogor.
 However, in practice, the reopening of CBD Ciledug was delayed for minor refurbishment works.
 The station was eventually reopened on 14 June 2025.